 Generalized Anxiety Disorder (GAD) is an incredibly painful experience for those who suffer from it, given the constant anxiety and fear.
 GAD is worsened by the inability to predict what may make it better or worse.
 After attempting to control the symptoms, individuals with GAD often develop learned helplessness.
 Learned helplessness means that due to unsuccessful attempts to affect changes in their life, there is nothing they can do and stop trying.
 When additional anxiety symptoms develop, the individual becomes even more hopeless.
 It is not unusual for GAD to co-occur with other disorders such as depression or substance abuse, which can make treatment more complex.

-At Acadiana we understand how out of control your world has become and how helpless you feel.
+At our treatment center, we understand how out of control your world has become and how helpless you feel.
 After years of helping individuals suffering from GAD, we know that you have unique strengths and capabilities.
 While you may not believe this, we will guide you to greater insight about yourself.
 We will work to help you discover the ways these strengths can provide confidence that you can recover from GAD and build a life filled with happiness, satisfaction, and love.

-Why Seek Treatment at Acadiana
+Why Seek Treatment for Anxiety at Acadiana Addiction Center

 If left untreated, the anxiety you experience may only grow over time as you slowly begin to lose the things you once loved about life.
 You may shy away from loved ones, fearful they’ll judge your problems as insignificant.
 You may feel helpless and alone.
 You may be so filled with anxiety that you are unable to work or function in daily life.
 At Acadiana, we understand that these anxieties are normal for individual’s struggling to overcome GAD.
 We’re here and we’re ready to help put your fears to bed once and for all.